cnchenpu/sys-net-admin/systemd.md

 # systemd
 The *systemd*, system and service manager, is responsible for controlling how services are started, stopped and managed.
 It is backward compatible with *init scripts* used by previous versions of Linux.
+The *systemd* management command is ```systemctl```.

 ## unit
 A **unit** file ```/usr/lib/systemd/system/<resource name>.<unit type>``` basically describes a resource and tells **systemd** how to activate that resource.